 - Companies with stronger employer brands have 28% lower turnover rates than companies with weaker employer brands.

-company: In the same study, we asked recruiters to rate
+In the same study, we asked recruiters to rate their

-their self-perceived attractiveness of their company as a place to
+self-perceived attractiveness of their company as a place to work.*

-work.* Almost none of the recruiters claimed that
+Almost none of the recruiters claimed that their